 The AIM initiative engages undergraduate students, faculty and staff in a three-tiered approach.
 One tier is the AIM Scholars Summer Program.
 Modeled after the former Advanced Research Cohort (ARC) Program for STEM fields, this program provides immersive academic opportunities across the liberal arts to empower a broad group of incoming first-year AIM Scholars from various backgrounds.

-The AIM Scholars Summer Program will be delivered in two formats in the summer of 2022: a residential five-week experience, as well as a virtual one-week experience.
+The AIM Scholars Summer Program will be delivered in two formats in the summer of 2023.

 Personal and Professional Development